ZEBAS204/I-GEN/README.md

 ## License

 I-GEN is licensed under the MIT license (MIT).
-But as this project uses content extracted using [Wiktextract](https://github.com/tatuylonen/wiktextract) from the [Wikimedia Foundation](https://www.wikimedia.org), may differ on licenses.
+But as this project employs content extracted using [Wiktextract](https://github.com/tatuylonen/wiktextract) and [kaikki-adj-noun-parser](https://github.com/ZEBAS204/kaikki-adj-noun-parser) from the [Wikimedia Foundation](https://www.wikimedia.org), may differ on licenses.
 See the [LICENSE](/LICENSE) file for more details.

 ## Attributions